Updates: Ceremony #152 (Nov 16, 2023)

 Ceremony Logistics:

-Remember the time: Ceremony starts at 11:00 sharp; arrive well beforehand with enough time to pick up your ring and review any last minute instructions.
+Remember the time: Ceremony starts promptly at the designated time (see notes above); arrive well beforehand with enough time to pick up your ring and review any last minute instructions.
 It is a requirement of the Ritual that you participate in the COMPLETE Ceremony, and candidates will not be allowed to enter once the Ceremony starts or leave before it is completed.
 The Ceremony will conclude by approximately noon.
 Refreshments and social time may follow (depending on availability and health protocols), but will end by approximately 1:00 PM.

 Reminder: Dress code for the Ceremony is “business formal or business professional”.
-Also, this is a “closed” ceremony, which means only candidates and previously obligated engineers (i.e. those who have received a ring) are allowed to be present at the ceremony.
-Other guests may join you for the social immediately following the ceremony.
+Also, this is an “open” ceremony, which means candidates*, invited guests* (e.g. candidate’s relatives) and previously obligated engineers (i.e. those who are making a special presentation and others who have received a ring) are allowed to be present at the ceremony. (* require pre-registration.)

 Try your ring for fit, then REMOVE IT, AND RETURN IT TO THE ENVELOPE UNTIL THE POINT IN THE CEREMONY WHEN IT IS TO BE PRESENTED.
 Do not be too hasty to exchange your ring for a different size.
 The excitement of the day and the formal attire may cause your ring to feel a bit tight at first.
 If it is still not fitting reasonably after the Ceremony, the camp assistant(s) will be pleased to help you exchange your ring if necessary.
 Please make sure we record your new ring size for our records.).
 Should you need to exchange your ring after that, contact the Camp Secretary.
 Remember: your finger changes size during the day and depending on the environment, and it may take a few days experience to determine your “average” finger size.
 If your ring fits at all, please take some time to allow yourself to determine a comfortable fit over the longer term.